 The decline press gives your chest that sharp cut look towards the bottom, and completes the separation from the abs.James Sadek

-Include the decline dumbbell bench press into your training programme to develop a chiseled-look in your lower pecs!
+Include the decline dumbbell bench press into your training program to develop a chiseled look in your lower pecs!

 11. Rest Your Pecs Between Sets!